mdp-toolkit/mdp-docs/source/index.rst

 .. include:: tutorial/using_mdp_is_as_easy.rst

-To learn more about MDP, read through the :ref:`documentation`.
+To learn more about MDP, check out the documentation.